hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 You may also refer to :ref:`MFA Quick Start Guide <mfa for nx>` for additional information.

-1. Start the NoMachine client and press **Continue** till you see the screen listing your connections, titled **Machines**.
+1. Start the NoMachine client and press **Continue** until you see the screen listing your connections, titled **Machines**.

 #.
 Press **Add** to create a new connection